-Subjects covered: What is news?, Gathering and developing news, Journalism, the future, and you.
+Subjects covered: What is news?, Gathering and developing news and Journalism, the future, and you.

 |Bachelor of Communication||Course length: 3 years|

-Subjects covered: Introduction to Social Media, News Reporting, Public Relations: Theory and Practice, Content Creation for Media, Media Law and Ethics, Broadcast Journalism, News Writing
+Subjects covered: Introduction to Social Media, News Reporting, Public Relations: Theory and Practice, Content Creation for Media, Media Law and Ethics, Broadcast Journalism and News Writing

 |Bachelor of Media and Communication||Course length: 3 years|

-Subjects covered: Media content creation, Global media industries, Professional communication practice, Sports/ Advertising/ Media, Digital Communities.
+Subjects covered: Media content creation, Global media industries, Professional communication practice, Sports/ Advertising/ Media and Digital Communities.

 |Bachelor of Arts (major in Journalism)||Course length: 3 years|

-Subjects covered: News and politics, Styles and genres of journalism, News writing and ethics, News and information gathering, Media law, Public writing, International journalism, Broadcast journalism.
+Subjects covered: News and politics, Styles and genres of journalism, News writing and ethics, News and information gathering, Media law, Public writing, International journalism and Broadcast journalism.